 This is a route so you will need above average fitness and high level backcountry (remote areas) skills and experience, including navigation and survival skills.

-Please note that there is avalanche risk in the entire Lake Adelaide basin especially in winter and spring, so please check with the Fiordland National Park Visitor Centre for track conditions before starting.
+There is avalanche risk in the entire Lake Adelaide basin especially in winter and spring, so check with the Fiordland National Park Visitor Centre for track conditions before starting.

 Fiordland National Park